Waste Not, Want Not

 A department that outsources digital forensics could save $150,000 each year and process up to three times the amount of cases per week with limited liability.
 To not outsource and continue to hear that law enforcement entities have a lack of financial resources is very disheartening.
 Law enforcement is a required large system that is difficult to move in a turbulent discipline of digital forensics.
 Where and how data is stored is constantly changing.
 Private laboratories are nimbler to adapt and scalable in order to keep up with the constant change.

-Flashback Data was the first private digital laboratory to achieve the American Society of Criminal Laboratories International accreditation (ISO17025:2005) under the discipline of digital and multimedia evidence, which is the same accreditation held by the FBI RCFL’s and some State Laboratories.
+Flashback Data was the first private digital laboratory to achieve the American Society of Criminal Laboratories International accreditation (ISO17025:2017) under the discipline of digital and multimedia evidence, which is the same accreditation held by the FBI RCFL’s and some State Laboratories.
 This accrediting body creates a culture of continual improvement for the laboratory.
 The majority of law enforcement entities that provide digital examination internally are not ASCLD Internationally accredited, which leaves large holes for defense to use against them.
-This may involve chain of custody, evidence retention, examination processes, personnel training, equipment validation, and the assurance of a third party to evaluate if they are meeting the best standards.
+This may involve a chain of custody, evidence retention, examination processes, personnel training, equipment validation, and the assurance of a third party to evaluate if they are meeting the best standards.

-The White house released its findings in 2015 that will suggest that all digital evidence be processed through an accredited crime lab, much like DNA.
+The White House released its findings in 2015 that will suggest that all digital evidence be processed through an accredited crime lab, much like DNA.
 Flashback Data is the first private laboratory to work on consistently improve processes and policies, but we are for sure not the last.
 It will be required that the shift of Law Enforcement entities providing digital forensics internally to outsourcing will need to be intensified in order to keep up with the demand of processing digital media involved in either civil or criminal cases.
 In order for that to happen Law Enforcement entities will have to start looking outward for solutions.